drshahizan/Python-big-data/Project/QUAD/readme.md

 > 4. NUR SYAMALIA FAIQAH BINTI MOHD KAMAL (A20EC0118)
 <br>

 The purpose of this notebook is to record and analyse performance between three different libraries, namely Polars, Koalas and Datatable.
+Not to mention, assess the learning curve of each of these libraries.
+We will be using documentation provided for each of these libraries, and usefulness of each libraries and their respective learning curve will be analysed as well.

 Sources: [Kaggle](https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data)